Automatically generating Fukaya categories and computing quantum cohomology: Abstract

 \section{Abstract}

-Suppose one has found a non-empty sub-category $\mc{A}$ of the Fukaya category of a compact Calabi-Yau manifold $X$ which is {\em homologically smooth} in the sense of non-commutative geometry, a condition intrinsic to $\mc{A}$.
-Then, we show $\mc{A}$ split-generates the Fukaya category.
+Suppose one has found a non-empty sub-category $\mathcal{A}$ of the Fukaya category of a compact Calabi-Yau manifold $X$ which is {\em homologically smooth} in the sense of non-commutative geometry, an algebraic condition intrinsic to $\mathcal{A}$.
+Then, we show $\mathcal{A}$ split-generates the Fukaya category and moreoever, that our hypothesis implies (and is therefore equivalent to the assertion that) $\mathcal{A}$ satisfies Abouzaid's geometric generation criterion \cite{Abouzaid:2010kx}.
 An immediate consequence of earlier work \cites{ganatra1_arxiv, GPS1:2015, GPS2:2015} is that the open-closed and closed-open maps, relating quantum cohomology to the Hochschild invariants of the Fukaya category, are also isomorphisms.
-Our result continues to hold when $c_1(X) \neq 0$ (for instance, when $X$ is monotone Fano), under a further hypothesis: the 0th Hochschild cohomology of $\mathcal{A}$ $\r{HH}^0(\mc{A})$ should have sufficiently large rank: $\mathrm{rk}\ \r{HH}^0(\mc{A}) \geq \mathrm{rk}\ \r{QH}^0(X)$.
-Our proof depends only on formal structures of Fukaya categories and open-closed maps, the most recent and crucial of which was introduced and will be verified in joint work with Perutz and Sheridan \cites{GPS1:2015, GPS2:2015} and independently by Abouzaid-Fukaya-Oh-Ohta-Ono \cite{afooo}.
-The homological smoothness hypothesis on $\mc{A}$ are satisfied for instance whenever $\mc{A}$ is Morita equivalent to coherent sheaves or matrix factorizations on a mirror variety/LG model, leading to many simplified proofs of homological mirror symmetry equivalences: In many situations it now suffices to find an embedding of coherent sheaves or matrix factorizations into the split-closed derived Fukaya category; our result says such embeddings will automatically be equivalences (when they have large enough $\mathrm{HH}^0$ if $c_1(X) \neq 0$).
-This latter corollary generalizes a result of Perutz-Sheridan \cite{Perutz:2015aa} proven for the case $c_1(X) = 0$.
+Our result continues to hold when $c_1(X) \neq 0$ (for instance, when $X$ is monotone Fano), under a further hypothesis: the 0th Hochschild cohomology of $\mathcal{A}$ $\r{HH}^0(\mathcal{A})$ should have sufficiently large rank: $\mathrm{rk}\ \r{HH}^0(\mathcal{A}) \geq \mathrm{rk}\ \mathrm{QH}^0(X)$.
+Our proof depends only on formal axiomatizable structures of Fukaya categories and open-closed maps, the most recent and crucial of which, compatibility of the open-closed map with pairings, was observed independently in ongoing joint work of the author with Perutz and Sheridan \cite{GPS2:2015} and by Abouzaid-Fukaya-Oh-Ohta-Ono \cite{afooo}; a proof in the simplest technical settings appears here in an Appendix.
+Because categories Morita equivalent to categories of coherent sheaves or matrix factorizations are homologically smooth, our result applies to resolve the split-generation question in homological mirror symmetry for compact symplectic manifolds (generalizing a result of Perutz-Sheridan \cite{Perutz:2015aa} proven in the case $c_1(X) = 0$): we now know that any embedding of (a split-generating subcategory of) coherent sheaves or matrix factorizations into the split-closed derived Fukaya category is automatically a Morita equivalence when it has large enough $\mathrm{HH}^0$ (which it always does if $c_1(X)=0$).